quixio/quix-streams-dotnet/docs/connect.md

 ## Connecting to Quix

-Quix Streams comes with a streaming client that enables you to connect to Quix Platform topics easily.
+Quix Streams comes with a streaming client that enables you to connect to Quix Cloud topics easily.
 The streaming client manages the connections between your application and Quix and makes sure that the data is delivered reliably to and from your application.
 You can still use `KafkaStreamingClient` and manually set details, but `QuixStreamingClient` is a much easier way to connect.

 `QuixStreamingClient` handles the cumbersome part of setting up your streaming credentials using the Quix API.

-### Code running in Quix Platform
+### Code running in Quix Cloud

 When you’re running the app in the Quix Portal, the following code connects to Quix: